danielmrhodes/JANUS/README.md

 -----------------
 The JANUS simultation has three modes: Source, Scattering, and Full.
 Each mode has different functionality and input requirements.

-- Source: Simulates a simple gamma-ray soure.
+- Source: Simulates a simple isotropic gamma-ray source.
 No (massive) particles involved.
 - Scattering: Simulates two-body scattering events.
 No gamma-rays involved.
 - Full: Simulates Coulomb Excitation events with user-definable level schemes and scattering-angle dependent excitation probabilities.

-Macro Files and Commands
+Macro Files
 -----------------
 The three simulation modes require different commands in their macro files.
 However all share a common structure